sornas/site-v2/website/pages/microjam_en.md

 A microjam is an event where **anyone** can create a game in just 5 hours.
 A [gamejam](https://en.wikipedia.org/wiki/Game_jam), but smaller!

-The jam is first come first served, where the first 40 get to participate.
+The jam is first come first served, where the first 40 who fill out [this form](https://forms.gle/AGL46AXUGzfYgEbG7) get to participate.
 This is due to recommendations from Folkhälsomyndigheten.
 All participants will get free pizza.